-Eligible applicants are limited to 1 submission per grant cycle as principal investigator (PI) or co-PI.
+Eligible applicants are limited to 1 submission per grant cycle as principal investigator (PI).
 In addition, PIs are only permitted to have 1 pending application (within the same area of research) at a time to a UCCC pilot funding mechanism.
-For example, an investigator cannot apply as a co-PI for this opportunity and a single-PI pilot project award in the same cycle.
+For example, an investigator cannot apply as a PI for this opportunity and a multi-PI pilot project award in the same cycle.